pytorch/pytorch/docs/source/dynamo/troubleshooting.rst

 File an Issue
 ~~~~~~~~~~~~~

-If you experience problems with TorchDynamo, `file a github
+If you experience problems with TorchDynamo, `file a GitHub
 issue <https://github.com/pytorch/torchdynamo/issues>`__.

 Before filing an issue, read over the `README <../README.md>`__,